ver228/tierpsy-tracker/docs/HOWTO.md

 ## Plotting the Analysis Results
 The analysis will produce a set of files described [here](https://github.com/ver228/tierpsy-tracker/blob/development/docs/OUTPUTS.md).
 The extracted features are store in the files that end with [features.hdf5](https://github.com/ver228/tierpsy-tracker/blob/development/docs/OUTPUTS.md#basename_featureshdf5).
 You can access to them using [pandas](http://pandas.pydata.org/) and [pytables](http://www.pytables.org/).
-There are some examples on how to do it in MATLAB in the [tierpsy_tools](https://github.com/aexbrown/tierpsy_tools) repository.
+There are examples on how to do it in MATLAB in the [tierpsy_tools](https://github.com/aexbrown/tierpsy_tools) repository.